 - Baba Yaga, The Confounding Crone of Slavic Folklore

 - Malevolent Phantoms, Corpse Brides, and Ancestor Spirits: The Ancient Belief in Ghosts – PART I

-Jinn in Arabian Nights and The Quran
+Jinn in Arabian Nights and the Quran

 Jinn are most commonly known from the tales contained in “Arabian Nights”, a writing which illustrates several kinds of jinn and spirits.
-According to the text, numerous spirits and entities exist alongside humans and they interact between one another just as they interact with humans.
+According to the text, numerous spirits and entities exist alongside humans and they interact with one another just as they interact with humans.

 Out of all these entities, the type of jinn known as Ifrit is described as physically larger than the rest as well as the most powerful.
 Another kind of jinn, the Marid, is said to live in seas and oceans as a spirit of water.

 As the most well-known supernatural beings of the Islamic tradition, jinn are often mentioned in the Quran.
 They reside in the void between worlds, a parallel dimension different from the world of humans or any other known world.

 Even though angels, humans, and jinn are the three types of sentient beings created by Allah, the latter are the most mysterious.
 The information regarding them is scarce, but it is said that they have come into being from the smokeless flame and that they can be good, evil, or neutral .

 Still, jinn can be dangerous and hostile towards humans - using every chance they get to twist the words and desires of humans against them.
 The “Suurat al-Jinn” is a surah contained in the 72nd chapter of the Quran which is dedicated entirely to jinn.
 Jinn are also mentioned in the Quran in the final verse of the “Suurat al-Naas”, but the classic image of jinn as wish masters was first depicted in “Arabian Nights.”